Creative New Zealand Samoa Artist in Residence 2019

 Support on the ground is provided to the resident by the National University of Samoa and an appointed local administrator.
 The National University of Samoa will:

-- provide an office space and assistance with sourcing suitable accommodation
+- provide office space and assistance with sourcing suitable accommodation

-- provide access to a suitable space for the artist to develop their practice
+- provide access to a suitable space for the artist to work

 - develop a programme, in agreement with the selected artist, to support the artist’s proposed engagement with students and the wider community